Rosgartenmuseum: Collections

-The Rosgartenmuseum coat of arms for the two medieval houses which now form the museum.
+Coat of arms for the two medieval houses which now form the museum.

 It houses documents, artworks and around 50,000 objects on the history of the city and region.
 The core of the collection was originally collected by Leiner and other private collectors.
 They range from Neolithic archaeological objects to medieval altarpieces, wood carvings from churches, paintings by artists born and active in Konstanz, 19th and 20th century everyday objects, and private letters and photographs by historical figures.